SpenceKonde/ATTinyCore/README.md

 * 4 MHz

 All available clock options for the selected processor will be shown in the Tools -> Clock menu.
+Options marked with a * are "UART frequencies", used to get perfect match to common UART baud rates.
+These are not available for chips without a UART in versions of ATTinyCore older than 1.1.5.

 **Warning** When using weird clock frequencies (those other than 16MHz, 8MHz, 4MHz, 2MHz, 1MHz, 0.5MHz), micros() is 4-5 times slower (~110 clocks) (It reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality - w/in 1% or so).
 This combination of performance and accuracy is the result of hand tuning for these clock speeds.
 For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate. millis() is not effected, only micros() and delay().